kipchirchirtony92/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. 6-puts2.c :  a function that prints every other character of a string, starting with the first character, followed by a new line
 7. 7-puts_half.c : a function that prints half of a string, followed by a new line
 8. 8-print_array.c : a function that prints n elements of an array of integers, followed by a new line.
+9. 9-strcpy.c : a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest and return the pointer to dest.